Dark-Knight-Rises/Logseq/pages/Computer Networks.md

 - What is a network? #card
-	- A network is a collection of devices connected to each other to allow sharing of the data. #defination
+	- A network is a collection of devices connected to each other to allow sharing of data. #defination
 - Types of network topology.
 	- STAR
 		- Start topology is a network topology in which all the nodes are connected to a single device known as central device.